delight-dev/delight-dev.github.io/Tutorials/DataBinding.md

 }
 ```

 If either `Input1.Text` or `Input2.Text` changes value the values are transformed and propagated to the label text using the `Sum()` method.
+See the guide on [embedding C# code into your view XML](EmbeddingCSharp) for more information.